 - "If we fight like animals, we die like animals!"

 - "I never got to go to Black... "*is cut off*

 - "A better exit than I ever had, a bang on the head, I ask you!"

 - Continuity Reboot: In a way — this is the end of the Charley Paradox storyline, and sees the Doctor and Charley temporarily leave this universe.

 - Create Your Own Villain: The Time Lords, or more specifically Rassilon is responsible for the Ancient Vampires being the way they are.

 - Curse Cut Short:"...
 I.e., it won't get a whacking great spike stuck up their—"

 - Demonic Possession: Zagreus to the Doctor.
 And also, the TARDIS.
 On a lesser note, Leela is "possessed" by Rassilon into trying to kill Romana.

-- Dirty Communists: Miss Stone, who is sabotaging the Dionysus Project.
+- Dirty Communists: Miss Foster, who is sabotaging the Dionysus Project.

 - Dragon with an Agenda: Two of them:

 - The TARDIS is the Dragon to Rassilon, and she's doing it because she's ticked at the Doctor.
 Or so she thinks.
 She's really being controlled by Zagreus.